Minecraftian14/THATLANG/README.md

 [//]: # (// TODO: Also implement private programs which are accessible only within a file.)

 [//]: # (Include a few points about ghost scope, the temporary scope made by a function.)

-Here, main: (block) defines a task called main, and print is a general purpose function to vomit characters on the print stream.
-Read more about < in the function block.

 ### Quick Start